The Barricaid® Explained

 A final key to the success of the Barricaid® is the simplicity and repeatability of the surgical technique.
 An implantable device can only be as good as its final placement and appropriateness for the patient being treated.
 Intrinsic has endeavored to create a simple technique to implant the Barricaid® at the end of a limited discectomy.
 The implant comes in multiple sizes to treat most anular defect widths and is preloaded on a single-use delivery system.
 Implantation requires only a few simple steps to select, target and tap in the appropriately sized implant.

 Intrinsic Therapeutics is dedicated to patient safety and science driven improvements in spine care.
 As a result, the pre-clinical and ongoing clinical testing of the Barricaid® has been thorough and rigorous.
 During development, the implant and delivery system had to pass testing that represents the true worst-case scenarios involving the highest loads and most degenerative conditions anticipated.
 These cadaveric, animal, and bench tests were run both within the company and at multiple leading university labs in the U.S. and Germany with renowned experts in spinal anatomy, physiology and biomechanics.
 Both the safety and performance were thoroughly investigated in these tests prior to the first patient implant.
 This confirmed the Barricaid®’s ability to resist reherniation in worst case anular defects without device failure following millions of cycles at the highest loads ever measured in the human disc.
 Since that time, the company has conducted two, implant-only safety studies involving 75 patients.
-These clinical investigations started in May of 2008 and based on the success of these studies, the company initiated a world-class, randomized prospective clinical study currently underway to confirm both the clinical and economic effectiveness of the Barricaid®.
+These clinical investigations started in May of 2008 and established the safety, clinical performance and economic benefits of Barricaid®.
+Based on the success of these studies, the company initiated a world-class, randomized prospective clinical study currently underway to establish the superiority of anular closure with Barricaid compared to standard discectomy alone.

 The Barricaid® represents the culmination of more than 10 years of scientific and clinical investigation into the anatomy, pathology, and biomechanics of the herniated disc by many of the top scientists and surgeons in the field of spine surgery.
 The resulting implant, its design, final placement within the disc, and implantation system were optimized on the basis of this investigation to maximize the positive and lasting clinical impact of replacing a larger section of a damaged anulus in the subset of patients that stand to benefit most.